Support These 10 Black-Owned Businesses with Powerful Missions

 Your Sustainable Home

-Your Sustainable Home partners with artisan entrepreneurs to sustain jobs in their communities both globally and locally, as well as creating the potential for new ones.
+Your Sustainable Home is a black-owned business that partners with artisan entrepreneurs to sustain jobs in their communities both globally and locally, as well as creating the potential for new ones.

 Expedition Subsahara’s mission is to build and maintain a STEAM school for young girls in Senegal.
 20% of each handmade African basket, bag or jewelry item goes towards an education fund for the school.